 She answered with a question that changed closely held belief.
 Isn’t it stressful for YOU to have YOUR MANAGER reach out for feedback that you should be getting directly from the people who are impacted by your work?
 Shouldn’t you have built the kind of relationships that allow other people to give you the information that will help you improve your level of service, your interactions, and your effectiveness?

-She was right – it was stressful to have my manager initiating and engaging in the performance feedback conversations that I should be having.
+She was right – it was stressful to have my manager initiating and engaging in the performance appraisal conversations that I should be having.
 I should be the one finding out about the perceptions of others regarding my behavior, attitude, competency, communication style, and follow through.
 After all, I’m the only one who has the ability to change anything about me or about my performance.

 I learned from this employee’s explanation and example, and mustered my courage.
 From that moment on, I took responsibility for my own development.
 At my level in the organization, I certainly didn’t need my executive vice president to provide parental supervision; nor did I need him to hold me accountable for my responsibilities.
 I set out to acquire the taste for authentic feedback, and I was astonished by how immediately empowered I felt as a result.
 When I received direct positive feedback, I savored it.
 When I received redirecting feedback, I knew where it was coming from and developed a sense of what I could do to change that would have immediate impact.